LuluGIS/inverloch/README.md

 # Inverloch's Marine Habitats - Interactive Map

-This repository contains a demonstration of how to create a simple interactive map of marine coastal habitat's using Python code inside a Jupyter Notebook.
+This repository contains a demonstration of how to create a simple interactive map of marine coastal habitats using Python code inside a Jupyter Notebook.

 The area chosen for this case study is the coastline surrounding the town of Inverloch in Victoria, Australia.
 Three datasets are used in this study:
 - A Zone of Interest, defined by drawing a 5km bufferzone around the postcode boundaries of Inverloch.